Videos show Las Vegas crash involving NFL star Marshawn Lynch in case that ended in parking ticket

-LAS VEGAS (KLAS) — Videos obtained by the 8 News Now I-Team, a sister station of KRON4, show former NFL running back Marshawn Lynch’s luxury car stuck on a boulder in a crash that led to a parking ticket.
+LAS VEGAS (KLAS) — Videos obtained by Nexstar’s KLAS show former NFL running back Marshawn Lynch’s luxury car stuck on a boulder in a crash that led to a parking ticket.

-Lynch, 36, was driving on Tropicana Avenue near Santoro Drive around 4 a.m. on Feb.
+Lynch, 36, was driving in Las Vegas around 4 a.m. on Feb.
 22 when his Lamborghini Aventador “collided with landscaping and a fence,” police wrote in a report.
-Las Vegas Metro police body camera videos show Lynch’s car sitting in the landscaped area as police try to determine who was driving it.
+Las Vegas Metro Police body camera videos show Lynch’s car sitting in the landscaped area as police try to determine who was driving it.

-Officers suspected Lynch was driving at “a high rate of speed” when his car veered off the road, hit a curb, and traveled about 50 feet before stopping on top of the boulder, the report first obtained by the I-Team last week said.
+Officers suspected Lynch was driving at “a high rate of speed” when his car veered off the road, hit a curb, and traveled about 50 feet before stopping on top of the boulder, the report said.

 A person at the scene, who told police he was Lynch’s cousin, initially said Lynch was not driving, the report said and the videos reveal.
 Police had issued a citation to that person, but those violations “were voided due to the fact it was proven [that person] was not the driver at the time of the collision,” police wrote in the report.